La Fouine: With Booba

 Attacked by Booba, during the promotion of his album Futur according to him La Fouine "clashed" him on "Paname Boss" with a punchline.
 While his album had been released quite a few months, Booba insisted on releasing the song "AC Milan", where he attacked La Fouine calling him a pedophile, calling Emile Louis Laounizi (referring to Emile Louis) and diffusing an extract of a video where the criminal record of La Fouine is revealed.

 La Fouine chose "Autopsie 5" to answer back (Autopsie is the name of mixtapes series of Booba).
 He chose to offer free the song explaining he did not want to make money on the clash.
 Thereafter, La Fouine and Booba released at the same time a second song "TLT" ("Tuez Les Tous" for Booba and "T'as La Tremblotte" for La Fouine) on their respective YouTube channels.
 La Fouine spoke mostly about Booba's photo that had circulated on the Internet, in parodying his music.

 On 10 March 2013, Booba broadcast the video of their altercation that took place in Miami.
 American rapper 50 Cent put the video on his website.
 La Fouine replied "LOL!
 I just learned that the uncensored version of the altercation with b2obeatrice runs on the Net, I'll wait to find it to put the video of the altercation between him, Dixon (a friend of La Fouine) and Booba on Facebook.
 He highlighted passages that had been edited out by Booba where he runs away to escape La Fouine and Dixon.
 They nicknamed him Usain B2olt referring to Jamaican sprinter Usain Bolt.

+La Fouine released further disses towards Booba on songs like "Fête Des Meres", where he spoke on Booba's ex protégé Kaaris being absent at his concert in Zenith.
+He then released "Aubameyang" where he mocked Booba getting attacked by Dam16.